-8 Daily Habits To Boost Your Self-Confidence, Because You're Awesome
+8 Daily Habits To Boost Your Self-Confidence

 For many of us, confidence feels like an elusive trait.
 We assume that, if we weren't born with it, then we're just out of luck.
 Some of us will spend our lives constantly chasing certain goals under the assumption that once we accomplish this one thing, we'll suddenly feel great about ourselves.
 For countless years, I know I told myself that once I achieved a certain goal, I could finally relax and enjoy the confidence that I desperately craved.
 The trouble was, once I achieved my goal, the confidence I wanted failed to magically appear the way I had hoped — so I'd quickly have to find a new goal to replace the previous one.